-GMCA was able to award £1.1m to the Low Carbon Academy through the European Social Fund (2014-2020), established by the EU to fund its European Structural and Investment Funds Growth Programme in England.
+GMCA was able to award £1.1 million to the Low Carbon Academy through the European Social Fund (2014-2020), established by the EU to fund its European Structural and Investment Funds Growth Programme in England.
 This was for retraining and upskilling local people to improve the energy efficiency of the region’s buildings.
-Other partners involved include The Retrofit Academy, Manchester College, Oldham College and Fabric Five Point Zero.
 The package is part of Greater Manchester’s wider work via the Skills for Growth Programme.

-Securing both contracts involved about 15 people across different GMCA teams.
+Securing these contracts involved about 15 people across different GMCA teams.

-The Smart Energy Plan was written in tandem with the independent research centre Energy Systems Catapult as part of the government’s Smart Systems and Heat Phase 2, a programme of trials exploring ways to overcome the challenge of decarbonising residential heat.
-This was backed by funding from the Department for Business, Energy & Industrial Strategy.
+The Smart Energy Plan was written in tandem with the independent research centre Energy Systems Catapult as part of the government’s Smart Systems and Heat Phase 2, a programme of trials exploring ways to overcome the challenge of decarbonising residential heating.
+This was backed by funding from the Department for Business, Energy and Industrial Strategy.